Cabo Pulmo - Incredible Diving in the Sea of Cortez (Mexico)

-If you are looking for a unique dive experience and are willing to go a bit off the beaten track you need to visit this hidden gem.
-It is no surprise marine biologists, oceanographers and film makers seem to come and go.
-The story is incredible and the diving is mind blowing.
+Do you want a truly unique dive experience off the beaten track?
+Make sure to visit the hidden gem Cabo Pulmo.
+It is no surprise marine biologists, oceanographers and film makers like to come here.
+The story of this fisherman's village is incredible and the diving is mind blowing.

 Hidden gem might be just the perfect description for this area.
 It is pretty remote, about 40 minutes from the highway and 20 minutes off road with no ATMs, supermarkets or big facilities.
 There is basically no urban light at night, the perfect setting for star gazing - if you are not too tired from these incredible dives of course.
 And, on top of that, you can dive right in a great success of marine conservation.

 The story of Cabo Pulmo is the flagship of Mexico's marine conservation efforts.

 This UNESCO World Heritage Site used to be a pearl diver and later fisherman's village.

 As the demand for fish grew the amount of fish went down, the classic example of a collapsing fish population.

 If you want to learn more about this, watch this video: Harvesting Fish populations

 As the area was already popular among divers because of the coral reef (which is pretty unique along the Pacific coast), the importance of protecting both the tropical coral ecosystem as maintaining a healthy fish population became the focus.

 The Castro family has taking this project very seriously for generations and now Judith and Richardo Castro are leading the efforts to protect their piece of paradise.

 Read more about this impressive story: “The Aquarium of the World” at Risk or about the Cabo Pulmo history.